 Yes, LMS reporting tools allow dashboards and reports to be tailored by role.
 This ensures each stakeholder sees relevant data:

-Learning management system reporting helps you see what’s happening in your learning programmes.
-When you focus on the right metrics and use reporting consistently, it becomes easier to understand how members learn, where they disengage, and how programmes can improve over time.
+Learning management system reporting helps you see what’s happening in your learning programs.
+When you focus on the right metrics and use reporting consistently, it becomes easier to understand how members learn, where they disengage, and how programs can improve over time.

-As learning becomes more continuous, reporting needs to reflect more than course activity alone.
+As learning becomes more continuous and always on, reporting needs to reflect more than course activity alone.
 It works best when learning data connects with engagement, participation, and behaviour across the member journey.

 This is where Forj fits naturally.
-By bringing learning, online community, and behavioural data into one connected experience, Forj enables reporting that reflects how members actually engage and grow.
+By bringing learning, online community, and behavioral data into one connected experience, Forj enables reporting that reflects how members actually engage and grow.

 Book a demo to explore what a unified learning and engagement experience can look like for your association.